Discover A Tour Just Right For You!

 Day 14: Winchester

-Heading east we stop to indulge in a scrumptious Afternoon Tea at a lovely country manor set in 5 acres of beautiful English gardens.
-Then we proceed to Winchester, England’s ancient capital.
+We proceed to Winchester, England’s ancient capital.
 There will be time to explore the Great Hall, which for over 700 years has housed the mysterious King Arthur’s Round Table and 11th century Winchester Cathedral, both just a short walk from our hotel.
+There will be time to explore Winchester on our own.
 Tonight we enjoy our Farewell Dinner.

 Day 15: Home